WASTE & WATER

 - Emissions and discharges – we regularly audit our emissions to air and water as part of identifying and evaluating our environmental impacts and aspects, confirming our continuing compliance against our legal register, and by conducting internal audits as a requirement of our certified ISO 14001 environmental management system.

-- British Heart Foundation partnership – that encourages staff and students to put unwanted items in campus collection bins, particularly when moving out of halls.
+- Working closely with the British Heart Foundation – to encourage students and staff to put unwanted items in campus collection bins, particularly when moving out of halls.

 - Measures to reduce water consumption: